kubevirt/user-guide/docs/virtual_machines/dedicated_cpu_resources.md

 ## Identifying nodes with a running CPU manager

-At this time, [Kubernetes doesn’t label the nodes](https://github.com/kubernetes/kubernetes/issues/66525) that has CPU manager running on it.
+At this time, [Kubernetes doesn't label the nodes](https://github.com/kubernetes/kubernetes/issues/66525) that has CPU manager running on it.